 Assets – In balance sheet it shows what you own

-Assets are anything of value that a company owns.
+Assets are anything of value that a company owns to produce goods for sale in the future such as plant and machinery,inventory and building.
 Assets are of two main types and are classified under the headings of either fixed assets or current assets.

 Fixed assets are the hardware or physical things owned and used by the company and are not sold to customers.
 Examples of fixed assets include buildings, plant, machinery, vehicles, computers, furniture and fittings.